 Our white bean soup with kale is substantial enough to be a meal on its own.
-We use dried beans in this recipe which take longer to cook, but the results are well worth the effort.
+We use dried beans in this recipe, which take longer to cook, but the results are well worth the effort.
 We start by sautéing onions, carrots, and celery to bring out their sweetness.
 As the beans slowly cook along with the tomatoes and kale, they pick up all the added flavors, forming an intense broth.
-For a little added richness, I like to serve it with some shaved parmesan cheese on top and an extra drizzle of olive oil.
+For a little added richness, we like to serve it with some shaved parmesan cheese on top and an extra drizzle of olive oil.
 It’s a delicious and satisfying soup that pairs perfectly with our crusty garlic bread on the side.

 Soaking Dried Beans

 I like to use the quick-soaking method when preparing beans because it eliminates having to soak them overnight.
 It makes cooking beans from scratch much easier, and the results are basically the same.
 They both speed up the cooking process, but the quick-soaking method allows you to do it without having to plan your meal a day in advance.
 It takes a little over an hour to sort, rinse, and soak the beans, so give yourself enough time to get everything done before you’re ready to start the soup.
 I’ve given instructions for this in the recipe below.

 How to Peel Tomatoes

 Wash and dry the tomatoes.
 Cut an X into the bottom of each one, just through the skin.
 Fill a saucepan with water and bring to a boil.
 While it’s coming to a boil, fill a large bowl with water and ice cubes and set aside.
 Place the tomatoes in the boiling water until the skins begin to loosen, about 45 seconds to 1 minute.
 Remove with a slotted spoon or a spider strainer and place in the ice-water bath.
 Using a knife, or your fingers, peel the skins off the blanched tomatoes.
 Cut out the stem area.